WorkIntel/Projects/Barcode/README.md

 These objects could be integrated in your robotics and video processing pipe line.

-# Modules
+# Modules and License

-We are using pyzbar and opencv contributed
+We are using pyzbar and opencv contributed to detect barcodes and aruco markers.

-## Installation Windows
+# Installation Windows

 1. Install python 3.10 from Python Release Python 3.10.0 | Python.org